-As of today it is possible to send anonymously information about violations of cartel law to the Austrian Federal Competition Authority (AFCA).
+It is possible to anonymously send information about violations of cartel law to the Austrian Federal Competition Authority (AFCA).
 Antitrust violations happen generally in secret and whistleblowers are concerned about consequences if they turn to the AFCA.
 For this reason, the AFCA has introduced this Whistleblowing-System to protect informants.

 What is a whistleblower?

 A whistleblower is a person who has information that is inaccessible to the general public and that can be used to detect legal violations.
 For example, in a company employees have information that proves a violation of cartel law (cartel agreements or abuse of a dominant position).
 Another example is that undertakings have information on antitrust practices by other undertakings they work with.
 With the Whistleblowing-System, documents that prove an antitrust violation can be sent to the AFCA quickly and easily.